Credit: The Canadian Encyclopedia

 Despite the loud criticisms, however, the bill also saw positive traction and feedback online.
 According to the National Post, Bill C-69 has been supported by industries such as the Mining Association of Canada.
 Many environmental organizations support the bill, while pointing out that it could have gone further in protecting sensitive ecological regions and accounting for greenhouse gas emissions.
 Several Northern Alberta Indigenous leaders have also supported the legislation.
 “Our intent with Bill C-69 is to ensure that it is robust enough to allow First Nations across Canada to have their rights considered without having to resort to courts,” said Chief Archie Waquan of Mikisew Cree First Nation tribe of Alberta, to the Canadian Press for Global News.
 West Coast Environmental Law, a non-profit group of environmental lawyers and strategists, have shown support for Bill C-69 as well.
 They hosted workshops around Canada on Impact Assessment, participated in expert review and debunked myths about C-69.
 They described the passing of this bill as “a huge step forward for environmental decision making in Canada.”

 So, what does this all mean?
 From the time it was proposed to after it was passed, Bill C-69 has been viewed as a threat to the economy by the oil and gas sector and conservative commentators because of its tighter environmental regulations.
 Their pushback is understandable.
-With more serious action on climate change being demanded in the last few years, people whose livelihoods depend on the oil industry are worried about how they will be affected every time an environmental bill is proposed.
+With more serious action on the climate crisis being demanded in the last few years, people whose livelihoods depend on the oil industry are worried about how they will be affected every time an environmental bill is proposed.
 But the new impact assessment systems and regulatory bodies are not even up and running yet.
 We should at least give it an opportunity to work.
 After all, it only seeks to put more efficient regulations towards protecting the environment, as the Ministry of Environment is expected to do.

 Popular on A\J